Observatory Circle

-Observatory Circle is a street in Washington, D.C.
-It runs from Calvert Street to Massachusetts Avenue near 34th Street.
+Observatory Circle is a street and neighborhood in Washington, D.C.
+The street runs from Calvert Street to Massachusetts Avenue near 34th Street.
 Established in 1894, the street follows an incomplete loop, forming an arc rather than a circle.
-Number One Observatory Circle is the official residence of the Vice President of the United States.
+The street surrounds the grounds of the United States Naval Observatory, which includes Number One Observatory Circle, the official residence of the Vice President of the United States.
+Areas around the Observatory are also referred to as Observatory Circle, bounded on the northeast by Massachusetts Avenue; on the south by Calvert Street, the Observatory Circle property, and Whitehaven Street; and on the west by 37th Street.

 The inside of the arc formed by Observatory was blurred on Google Maps.

+Massachusetts Avenue completes the northeast side of the circle and is the major thoroughfare of the neighborhood, where it is mostly lined with embassies.
+Therefore, most of the area is commonly regarded as Embassy Row.